lwllabong/MeXE-402_Midterm_Abong_Esguerra/README.md

 ##### Data Preprocessing at VSCode

 Data preprocessing is the process of preparing raw data for analysis and modeling by transforming it into a clean, structured, and standardized format.
-In the context of the image you shared, it looks like the initial steps of data preprocessing involve importing and inspecting a dataset of this car price assignment attributes to make it ready for further analysis.

-Steps in Data Preprocessing (as shown in the image below):
+##### Steps in Data Preprocessing (as shown in the image below):

 ###### Importing Libraries and Dataset:
 * The code first imports the pandas library, which is commonly used in Python for data manipulation and analysis.